adonutwithsprinklez/CodenameEmpty/documentation/Writing_Dialogue.md

 *Written 23.5.24*

-This document goes over how dialogue files, and dialogue lines are lines are structured, along with all of the optional options that can be used.
+This document goes over how dialogue files, and how dialogue lines are structured, along with all of the optional options that can be used.

 # Intro